wkp4yche/nginx-error-page/README.md

 Yet another error-page for nginx.
 Clone this repo and use https://github.com/tarampampam/error-pages to generate your own error pages.

+This theme is modified from tarampampam/error-pages/templates/connections.
+Thanks to the author for the inspiration.

 ## Final result

 Demo [here](https://shevonkuan.github.io/nginx-error-page/)